Photo by: Alyssa Morel

 Written by Jeff Wood

-Create a student yearbook staff member commitment contract.
+Create a yearbook club staff member commitment contract.

-This can be a simple one-page Word document.
-Hand these out at your first yearbook meeting.
-Make it clear from day one that yearbook involves dedication and commitment year-round.
+Create a simple one-page document outlining the expectations and commitments of yearbook club members.
+Distribute this document at your first yearbook meeting, and make it clear from day one that yearbook involves dedication and commitment year-round.

 Here is some sample language you can include in your student commitment contract: